How to Build an MVP App in 2021 (Easy 5-Step Guide)

 - Making A Consumer Base Of Loyal Customers

 This is also a matter of making changes.
-Sometimes your product can not be found interested by the original target group you were aiming at.
-In order to find the one to value the product, you may try to promote your MSP among various target groups.
+Sometimes your product may not be found to be interesting by the original target group you were aiming at.
+In order to find the one to value the product, you may try to promote your MVP among various target groups.

 - Adding New Features Gets Way More Easier